Computer Mouse Shoulder Pain: Why It Happens and How to Finally Get Relief

 Computer mouse shoulder is a real, common RSI, and it doesn't have to be permanent.
 Your shoulder is hurting because your current setup is asking muscles to work constantly, without enough rest or support.

 Fix your posture.
 Adjust your workstation.
 Switch to a tool that keeps your arm close and your shoulder neutral.
 Add movement throughout the day.
+For a broader prevention framework, pair these changes with this guide to reducing pain with an ergonomic mouse.

 You don't have to work through pain.
 With the right setup, you can work comfortably, and protect your body for the long term.